 Meanwhile, at the mall, deLendrecie’s was purchased in 1998 by Dillard’s department stores and rebranded under the Herberger’s flag, which ended over a century of deLendrecie’s in Fargo.

 Today the downtown building is listed on the National Register of Historic places, filled with apartments and small retail spaces, including The VIP Room – a semi-hidden, tasty lunch and brunch spot in the lower level.

 598 1st Avenue S, Fargo

-As railroads pushed into the plains with cities popping up around them, the idea of creating public parks as pieces of country within the city became popular.
+As railroads pushed into the plains with cities popping up around them, the idea of creating public parks as pieces of the country within the city became popular.